Delegating Tasks: How Effective Leader's Delegate

 Celebrate success.

 The flip side of accepting setbacks is to give credit where credit is due.
-When someone nails the new responsibility, let them know and let the rest of the organization know too.
+When someone takes on a new responsibility, let them know and share the news with the rest of the organization as well.

-Celebrating success will accomplish two things—it motivates employees to seek growth opportunities.
-It also allows people to know who to go to in the future for the task you just delegated.
+Celebrating success will accomplish two things: it will motivate employees to seek growth opportunities and allow them to know who to contact in the future for tasks you have just delegated.

 Give (and receive) feedback.

 In addition to celebrating success, you will get farther, faster if you give and receive honest feedback.
-If a task is not correctly completed or on time, constructive feedback will help the employee do better next time.
-It would be best if you also welcomed input from the employee.
+If a task is not completed correctly or on time, constructive feedback will help the employee improve next time.
+It would be beneficial also to welcome input from the employee.

 Did you provide adequate instructions?
 Are the expectations clear?
-Are there any other resources they need to get the work done?
+Are there any additional resources they need to complete the work?

 Why Delegating Tasks is Important

 "I still remember how daunting it felt to hand over work for the first time," Richard Branson said.
-While there are emotional barriers that may have to do with insecurity or ego, there is also quality control.
+While there are emotional barriers that may stem from insecurity or ego, there is also a quality control aspect.
 You want to know that work gets done to your standards, and the easiest way (it seems) to achieve those standards is to do it yourself.
 Sooner or later, though, you will run out of time.
 That's a good thing because it means your business is growing.

 Delegating Tasks Improves Organizational Efficiency

-Clarity around goals, deliverables, and responsibilities also improves employee engagement because people can own their tasks and the results that those tasks deliver.
+Clarity around goals, deliverables, and responsibilities also improves employee engagement because people can take ownership of their tasks and the results they deliver.

 Delegate Tasks to Virtual Experts

 More executives are turning to virtual assistants to delegate admin work.
-Virtual assistant service providers are experts a documenting task completion processes and the best do the hiring, training, and performance management for you.
+Virtual assistant service providers are experts at documenting task completion processes, and the best do the hiring, training, and performance management for you.
 Here are some of the tasks a virtual assistant can do.

 • Manage your calendar and schedule appointments